ckunte/templates/st3-snippets/README.md

-# Sublime Text 3 Handy User Defined Snippets
+# Sublime Text 3 user defined snippets

 This folder includes personally defined snippets.
-Place all `*.sublime-snippet` files under _Sublime Text 3 > Data > Packages > User_, which can be accessed from _Preferences > Browse Packages_.
+Place `st3-snippets` folder under _Sublime Text 3 > Data > Packages > User_, which can be accessed from _Preferences > Browse Packages_.
+On macOS, this would be under `"$HOME/Library/Application Support/Sublime Text 3/Packages/User"`.